varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### Enter the proper ROM value

-After adding serials to your config.plist, you have to add the computer's MAC address to the config.plist file. **This step is essential to have a working iMessage, so do not skip it.** If you have a functioning operating sysytem on it, it is a pretty easy task to accomplish.
-Since I had no OS on my OptiPlex, I booted into BIOS, and used an smartphone app called [Fing](https://www.fing.com/products/fing-app) to scan the MAC address of the machine.
+After adding serials to your config.plist, you have to add the computer's MAC address to the config.plist file. **This step is also essential to have a working iMessage, so do not skip it.
+It is highly recommended to do this now, rather than post-install.** If you have a functioning operating sysytem on the Optiplex, it is a pretty easy task to accomplish.
+Since I had no OS on my Optiplex, I booted into BIOS, and used an smartphone app called [Fing](https://www.fing.com/products/fing-app) to scan the MAC address of the machine.
 You just have to be in the same network with the machine.
 Write down the address somewhere, since we'll need it in the next step.

 We need a Plist editior, to write the MAC address into the config.plist file.
 I used [ProperTree](https://github.com/corpnewt/ProperTree), since it works on Windows too.
 Xcode editior works well too.
 You have to change the MAC address value in the config.plist at